 The ASUN Environmental Sustainability Committee led an education campaign on how a Green Fund might be operated and projects it could be used to support.
 Potential projects include additional water bottle refill stations, expansion of the student organic farm, improvements to biking infrastructure, and educational opportunities through conferences, speakers, and workshops.
 Read more about the Green Fund on ASUN.

 ASUN passed a resolution in spring 2014 supporting the exploration of a bike share program in Lincoln.
-Students then presented on bike share program components to university and community stakeholders and laid the groundwork for a program that will be implemented in summer 2016.
+Students then presented on bike share program components to university and community stakeholders and laid the groundwork for a program that will be implemented in spring 2018.